Let us show you How to Dye Easter Eggs the easy way!

 - Purple: 15 drops red and 5 drops blue

-- Green: 16 drops green
+- Green: 16 drops

-Place boiled egg in dye mixture and allow it to sit for a few minutes.
+- Place the boiled egg in the dye mixture and allow it to sit for a few minutes.
 The longer you allow it to set, the deeper the color will dye the egg.

 - Allow to drain on paper towels or an old kitchen towel.

 Now it’s time to have your Easter egg hunt with homemade dyed Easter eggs!